Landbay Q&A Session With CEO John Goodhall

 I’ve always appreciated how John Goodhall and his team open their doors for me and the transparency and perspective John offers on the peer to peer lending industry.

-Check my cashback offers page for the latest Landbay signup offer.
+Check my cashback page for the latest investment offers.
 (When you open an account through my website, it helps me to continue to offer new reviews and update existing ones).

 If you enjoyed this Landbay page and want to know more about peer to peer lending, click here and receive my complimentary Top 5 Peer to Peer Lending Sites Report.